sharife/goldenthread-v2/site/content/about/people/_index.md

         Theater, and Brava Theater.
 She has also worked with Teatro Zinzanni, ACT, and the SFMOMA.
       image: https://ucarecdn.com/8d6f8940-0c65-481c-ae39-131ce879a0dc/
+    - bio: <strong>Babak Sani</strong> *(he/him)* has been practicing intellectual
+        property law since 1992.
+Prior to that, he had an engineering career in Silicon Valley as an integrated circuit designer in the microelectronics industry.
+He was born in Iran and emigrated to the U.S. at the age of
+        15. He has been a longtime supporter of a number of non-profits focusing on the arts, education, the environment, and immigration reform, and has provided pro bono legal services for several such organizations.
+He also serves on the board of The Body Positive, a non-profit focusing on education around body image.
+His interest in the fine arts, in particular of the type that builds bridges between people and cultures with different roots, made him an early supporter of Golden Thread Productions.
+He believes deeply in the mission of Golden Thread and is delighted to be part of the organization.
+He received a Bachelor’s degree from UC Berkeley in Electrical Engineering and Computer Sciences, a Master’s degree from Santa Clara University in telecommunications, and his Juris Doctor degree from UC Hastings.
+He has two daughters and lives in Berkeley, CA.
+      image: /img/archive/2018/03/Babak-Sani-300x300.jpg
+      name: Babak Sani
+      credit: ""
 artists:
   heading: Resident Artists
   items: